-Sundays In NY Photo Workshops teach you how to use your camera technically, inspire you aesthetically with ‘The Art of Seeing,’ then lovingly critiqued for a direction, style and a new found passion. - Judith Farber, founder
+Sundays In NY workshops teach you how to use your camera technically, inspire you aesthetically, then lovingly critiqued for a direction, style and a new found passion. – Judith Farber, founder

-Sundays in NY Photography Workshops (SINY) was created by documentary and travel photographer, Judith Farber as a fun, creative, inspiring group activity on a Sunday in New York (after reading The NY Times and watching CBS Sunday Morning).
-Since everyone has some form of a camera, what better place to test your imagination than on the streets in one of the most exciting cities of the world.
+Sundays in NY Photography Workshops (SINY) was created by documentary and travel photographer, Judith Farber as a fun, creative, inspiring group activity on a Sunday in New York.

 All cameras from cell, point and shoot to professional SLR/DSLR’s are welcome, including all photography levels and ages, beginners to professionals.
 Learn to use compelling and persuasive tools to expand your vision and style, documenting what you see to a higher level.
 Whether it’s a hobby, a profession or merely a creative expression, there’s something in it for all ages to explore and enjoy with little or no preparation.
 Or is there?

-Where ever you are on your photo journey, there are specific steps and classes offered to enhance your skills.
+Where ever you are on your photo journey, here are some suggested steps to enhance your skills.

 Here’s some order to that process

-2. Take Technical classes (1 and 2) to understand the functions of your camera
+2. Take Technical session to understand the functions of your camera

-4. Get your Images Critiqued, with an Photo Critique Webinar or Private Session for the crucial feedback in how/what to do to improve your photos going from blah to great, skillful at self-editing, find your style, and so much more
+4. Get your Images Critiqued, with an Photo Critique Private Session for instant feedback in how/what to do to improve photos going from blah to amazing, become skillful at self-editing, find your style and your passion

-5. Skilled in Post Processing to manipulate your photos.
-The software varies from simple iPhoto apps, Picassa, Adobe Photoshop Album Starter Edition 3.0 (free), Adobe Photoshop Elements (for basics, $120, latest is 12) to the more complex, Adobe Photoshop (latest is CC) and added workflow management tools of Apple Aperture, or Adobe Lightroom.
-We offer a private Photoshop or Lightroom session
+5. Learn Post Processing to fix/crop your photos.
+There’s iPhone schools who teach the use of iPhone apps, software such as Picassa, Adobe Photoshop, Adobe Photoshop Elements to the more complex, Adobe Photoshop plus workflow management tools of Apple Aperture or Adobe Lightroom.

 7. Practice!
-Take specialized classes that might include Portrait, Landscape, Lighting, Architecture, etc
+Take specialized sessions to further your skills in Portrait, Night, iPhone, Landscape, Lighting, Architecture, etc.

 Special report, The Art Of Seeing